nickhericks/reactScoreboard/README.md

-# Scoreboard application built with React - Full Stack JavaScript Techdegree
+# React exercise - Full Stack JavaScript Techdegree

-### Flash Cards application
+### Scoreboard application
 This project is built using React to create a simple scoreboard application.

 ***